 With so many ways to record and process music these days it can be overwhelming.
 Being seasoned in years with many distractions and with breakthroughs in technology as well as the business itself, you can get pretty lost.
 I’ve always believed that what ever you do or how you do it, you still need to take it over to Vic’s place for the finished product.

 As writer and musician, trust becomes a very important factor.
 Your locked into yourself and it’s hard to let go.
 Being around those you can trust with your creation can make a big difference.
 I finally put my tracks together and head over to Vic’s.
 With many projects going on there, and with an overwhelming schedule, he made time to fit me in.
 His experience is second to none.
-Through the process with countless hours, not only did I record an album, I developed better computer skills, learned to have a little more patience, be more directive in communication with others and through out my daily tasks, staying focused.
+Through the process with countless hours, not only did I record an album, I developed better computer skills, learned to have a little more patience, be more directive in communication with others and staying focused.
 Good things happen at Horizon Studio.
 You can let it go, and find yourself in music.

 Through my years, I’ve collected an arsenal of instruments that with a little tending, become useful in voicing my sound.
 This old chop shop Telecaster cuts through everything, delivering my desired requirement, I can finally put it to use.